ehsia1/Battleship-Checkers-Implementation/README.txt

 	game.h --> contains the enum information (GameResult), typedef for the Coord used in battleship and mobile battleship piece.h --> includes functions from game.h; has virtual functions (shift, has_coord) that are overriden in later classes ships.h --> IS-A-PIECE relationship; used to create Ship objects (each ship was made an object because each ship had unique properties, such as unique location on the board and length.
-Also contained overarching functions that could be applied to all Ships (functions like
+Also contained overarching functions that could be applied to all Ships checkers_piece.h --> IS-A-PIECE relationship; used to create CPiece objects (checkers pieces); each checkers piece can become a king or be jumped battleship.h --> IS-A-GAME relationship, HAS-A-Ship; uesd to create BattleshipsGame objects; has functions and class definition for BattleshipGame mobile.h --> IS-A-BattleshipsGame relationship, HAS-A-Ship; inherits all the functions for a battleship game but Mobile game also has extra moving functionality for moving ships checkers.h --> IS-A-Game relationship, HAS-A-Cpiece; used to create CheckersGame object; has a lot of functions

+	.cpp files corresponding to .h files hold the function definitions and functionality

+	driver1.cpp --> allows the user to select which game, and then makes appropriate calls so user can play that game; executable - make driver1; ./driver1

+	play_bs.cpp --> tester file for battleship game; executable - make play_bs; ./play_bs
+	play_mbs.cpp --> tester file for mobile battleship game; executable - make play_mbs; ./play_mbs
+	play_checkers.cpp --> tester file for checkers game; executable - make play_checkers; ./play_checkers

 REQUIRED LANGUAGE FEATURES: